TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesAdministrators/EncryptedCommunication/Index.rst

 communication necessarily – assuming no sensitive information are accessed from or stored in the backend.

-The TYPO3 core extension "rsaauth" addresses this requirement, see "security-related core extensions" in chapter "Guidelines for TYPO3 integrators".
+The TYPO3 CMS core extension "rsaauth" addresses this requirement, see "security-related core extensions" in chapter "Guidelines for TYPO3 integrators".